 You know we need reliable parts from reliable vendors, yet how do you determine if the parts and vendor are reliable without expensive component level testing?

 Naturally, you do not need the MTBF value.
 Enough said.

 What you need to do before contacting a vendor is determine what reliability you need for your application.
 This includes the

 - probability of success

 Use an apportionment model based on the system reliability goals.

 You can and in most cases should have at least three couplets of probability and duration.
-Early life failures (99% survive first month).
-Warranty period which is a business decision, could be 97% survive two years, and the long-term or expected useful life, 90% survive 5 years.
+Early life failures (99% survive the first month).
+Warranty period which is a business decision could be 97% survive two years, and the long-term or expected useful life, 90% survive 5 years.

 Be clear on what you want.

 If you could ask a vendor for 95% reliability over 3 years in XYZ environment and use conditions performing XYZ function and receive a complete report of expected failure mechanisms along with time to failure distribution estimates, life would be great.